Feds, Businesses Clash Over Tech Worker Visa Restrictions

 The rules drew the immediate ire of business groups that rely on foreign nationals to fill workforce gaps.
 Patrick Duffy, the tech giant Intel’s director of global labor relations and workforce policy, said in a court filing that the changes demanded by the federal agencies are “practically impossible for a large company to implement overnight.”

 The rules would largely affect workers in the tech sector but also apply to doctors, accountants, professors, scientists, and architects.
-It affects not only new visa applicants, but workers who are already in the country who must renew their status at least once every few years.
+It affects not only new visa applicants, but workers who are already in the country who must renew their status at least once every three years.

 In a declaration submitted to the court, the University of Utah’s associate general counsel Katherine Carreau said the wage increases are untenable and would have a disastrous effect on the only academic hospital in the Mountain West.